coderedcorp/coderedcms/docs/getting_started/tutorial03.rst

     home page after tutorial part 3 (note: the images of the doctors were cropped to be square)

-Next we will look at building a Navbar and Footer
+Next we will look at building a Navbar and Footer.